gotonode/compress/docs/WEEK6.md

 #### What I'll do next

 Finishing touches, testing and documentation.
 LZW improvements.
+I'll also mentally prepare for the demo event.

 If I'm unable to make LZW any faster, I'll return the project as-is for grading.